NVlabs/GCVit/README.md

 ## Acknowledgement

-This repository is built upon the [timm](https://github.com/rwightman/pytorch-image-models) library.
+- This repository is built upon the [timm](https://github.com/rwightman/pytorch-image-models) library.

+- We would like to sincerely thank the community especially Github users @rwightman ,  @shkarupa-alex,  @awsaf49 , @leondgarse , who have provided insightful feedback, which has helped us to further improve GC ViT and achieve even better benchmarks.

 ## Citation